mpgeiss/-Analyzing-Sewage-Violation-Demographics-Groundwater-Quality-in-Suffolk-County-NY/README.md

 #### US county boundaries:
 Download the file 'cb_2018_us_county_500k.zip' from US Census Tiger Line file site: https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html

+## Python Analysis Scripts
+### 1: read in NYS parcel data.py
+This script reads in data for each tax centroid parcel and filters it to only include parcels in Suffolk County.
+These parcels can then be filtered to only include locations with known sewage or septic system infrastructure in QGIS.

+### 2: generate census gw demographics by zip.py
+The script downloads information for ZIP Codes in Suffolk county from the 2018 census API’s American Community Survey (ACS)’s database and stores it in a demographics_per_zip csv for later use.

+### 3: analysis of counts per area.py
+This script calculates the number of septic systems, properties with sewage connections, and properties with septic systems per each ZIP Code and land-use category in Suffolk County.
+The script also produces basic visualizations to describe the relative ZIP Code and land use distribution of wastewater treatment plants and properties with sewage connections versus septic systems.

 ##  Figures:

 ### Figure 1: Land-Use categories with white areas as residential for Suffolk County, LI, with data provided by Suffolk County Open Data Portal